 The museum is also a prime stop on the town’s heritage trail, created by The Grantown Society.
 Marked by a series of 21 plaques, the route includes the town’s most important buildings.
 They include The Garth Hotel, built in 1769, and Speyside House, the former grammar school and orphanage.

 The trail will take you all over the town so there’s plenty of opportunity to stop off for a bite to eat and drink along the way.
-Sit down for a cuppa, cake or ice cream at Chaplin’s in the High Street.
-Or if you want to keep going, there’s great takeaway options at Just Delicious and Sandwitches.
+Sit down for a cuppa, cake or ice cream at Chaplin’s in the High Street or Spey Models and Tea Room in the Square.

 If you want to challenge yourself whilst learning about a local historical tale, why not try the Wolf of Badenoch escape room at Escape Cairngorms.
 And if you make it out of that room, you can always have a go at the Prisoner of War themed room too.
 The challenge is to solve the clues and escape within an hour.
 Do you have what it takes to escape?